holochain/wind-tunnel/scenarios/validation_receipts/README.md

 ### NO_VALIDATION_COMPLETE

-By default this scenario will wait for a complete set of validation receipts before moving on to commit the next record.
+By default, this scenario will wait for a complete set of validation receipts before moving on to commit the next record.
 If you want to publish new records on every round, building up an ever-growing list of action hashes to check for validation complete, run with the `NO_VALIDATION_COMPLETE=1` environment variable.

 Example: